fsspec/jupyter-fsspec/docs/index.md

 `args` and/or `kwargs` keys.
 You can check the `fsspec` docs for the available options that each filesystem implementation offers.

-:::warning
+:::{warning}
-**Warning:** By default, the file browser in jupyter_fsspec does not enforce Jupyter Server’s root directory restriction and will allow access to paths outside of it.
+By default, the file browser in jupyter_fsspec does not enforce Jupyter Server’s root directory restriction and will allow access to paths outside of it.
 To restrict access:

 - Set the CLI flag `--JupyterFsspec.allow_absolute_paths=False ` when instantiating the server